 The roll-out of market-based environmental management in the European Union (2015-2017)

 This is a joint research project between the University of Indiana, the University of Wisconsin and ICTA-UAB, funded by the National Science Foundation of the USA.
-It analyses the development of biodiversity offsetting policies in the EU, with a particular focus on Germany, Spain and the UK.
-The project aims to shed light on how EU policy-makers, ecological entrepreneurs, scientists, and activists understand and use the science underlying mitigation and offset banking to pursue their own agendas, and to what extent do the geographic variegations in national and sub-national contexts lead to policies, metrics, and accounting practices that are distinct from each other and from the US model.
+It analysed the development of biodiversity offsetting policies in the EU, with a particular focus on Germany, Spain and the UK.
+The project shed light on how EU policy-makers, ecological entrepreneurs, scientists, and activists understand and use the science underlying mitigation and offset banking to pursue their own agendas, and to what extent do the geographic variegations in national and sub-national contexts lead to policies, metrics, and accounting practices that are distinct from each other and from the US model.
 The project is expected to deliver important insights for the future of the EU’s no-net loss policy.

 Integrating valuation, markets and policies for biodiversity conservation and ecosystem services (2012-2015)

 This project was funded by the EU BIODIVERSA programme and it involved six European institutions.
-It examined the emergence of market-based instruments for biodiversity conservation.
+It examined the emergence of market-based instruments for biodiversity conservation worldwide.
 The UAB team, which included one post-doctoral researcher, one PhD candidate and myself, coordinated Work Package 2 and contributed to the analysis of 3 case studies of payments for ecosystem services located in Europe (Germany and Belgium), 4 cases in Latin America (Mexico, Nicaragua and Guatemala), and 2 cases in Asia (Cambodia and Indonesia).

 Institutional design and effectiveness of Mexico’s programme of Payments for Ecosystem Services (2006-2007)

 PES programs have proliferated in Latin America over the last decade.
 The Mexican government established in 2004 a program to reward farmers for the development of carbon sequestration reforestation projects, biodiversity conservation projects and agroforestry systems.
 The program has evolved over the years and it is now part of a wider strategic forest development program known as ProÁrbol.
-This research was funded by the British Academy of Sciences and it investigated whether the carbon forestry program was achieving its expected environmental and social goals.
+This research was funded by the British Academy of Sciences and investigated whether the carbon forestry program was achieving its expected environmental and social goals.
 The results of this work contributed to re-design the program procedures and informed the development of similar schemes in the region.